AppSecure-nrw/security-belts/README.md

 ## Belt Activities

-The belt activities serve as a checklist for the team and give additional information to accomplish these activitites.
+The belt activities serve as a checklist for the team and give additional information to accomplish these activities.
 In particular, they consist of:
-- a brief task description the team,
+- a brief task description of the team,
 - a list of further readings to learn more about this topic,
-- references to related activities (if necessarry),
+- references to related activities (if necessary),
 - the benefits of this activity, and
-- a checklist for the asssessment of the belt.
+- a checklist for the assessment of the belt.

 ## Roles